Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 * `<=`: If the value is less than or equal to the specified value, the condition is considered to have been met.
 * `<`: If the value is less than the specified value, it will be treated as if the condition is met.

-# output notation
+# Alert details
-You can specify the message that will be outputted when the detection condition is met.
+You can specify the message (alert details) that will be outputted when the detection condition is met.
 In addition to outputting a fixed string, it is also possible to display the value in the event log by enclosing the eventkey in a `%`.
 In the example below, the eventkey value ScriptBlockText is used in the message when a detection is made.